entigolabs/entigo-infralib-agent/README.md

 ```
 Complex values need to be as multiline strings with | symbol.

-Config version is overwritten by step version which in turn is overwritten by module version.
-Default version is **stable**.
+Source version is overwritten by module version.
+Default version is **stable** which means latest release of the source repository.
-During merging, step name is used for identifying parent steps, modules are identified by name.

 * prefix - prefix used for AWS/GCloud resources, CodeCommit folders/files and terraform resources
-* source - source repository for Entigo Infralib terraform modules
+* sources - list of source repositories for Entigo Infralib modules
+  * url - url of the source repository
-* version - version of Entigo Infralib terraform modules to use
+  * version - highest version of Entigo Infralib modules to use
+  * include - list of modules to include from the source repository
+  * exclude - list of modules to exclude from the source repository
 * agent_version - image version of Entigo Infralib Agent to use
+* base_image_source - source of Entigo Infralib Base Image to use
 * base_image_version - image version of Entigo Infralib Base Image to use, default uses the version from step
 * steps - list of steps to execute
   * name - name of the step
   * type - type of the step
   * approve - approval type for the step, only applies when terraform needs to change resources, based on semver.
 Destroying resources always requires manual approval.
-Approve always means that manual approval is required, never means that agent approves automatically.
-Custom terraform steps only support values `always` and `never`, default **always**
+Approve always means that manual approval is required, never means that agent approves automatically, default **always**
-  * version - version of Entigo Infralib terraform modules to use
+  * base_image_source - source of Entigo Infralib Base Image to use
   * base_image_version - image version of Entigo Infralib Base Image to use, default uses the newest module version
   * vpc_id - vpc id for code build
   * vpc_subnet_ids - vpc subnet ids for code build